 We recommend that you leave your car in Dresden and take a transfer or train to Prague before your trip.

 Parking fees in Dresden vary, depending on your booked hotel, between 9,00 - 10,00 € per day.
 More detailed information will be included in your travel documents.

 Condition of cycle paths

-You mainly drive on quiet country roads with moderate car traffic and unpaved paths or bank paths.
+You mainly cycle on quiet country roads with moderate traffic and unpaved roads or riverside paths.
 Sometimes you also use country roads with more traffic.
-Signage has improved a lot in the Czech Republic in recent years.
-In totlal the route has a flat to moderately hilly character.
-We therefore strongly recommend that you use a bicycle helmet throughout the tour.
+The signposting has improved a lot in the Czech Republic in recent years.
+The route has a flat to moderately hilly character.
+Since you leave Moldau valley and later the Elbe valley from time to time due to the lack of bike path expansion to switch to alternative routes, you often have to overcome shorter and longer climbs, which are followed by descents.
+We strongly recommend using a bicycle helmet during the entire tour.

 Available rental bikes:

-If you choose to rent a bike for the tour, we take it to your first hotel and pick it up at your destination.
-You can choose between woman’s and men's bicycles either with 8-speed gear shift and coaster brake or 24-speed gear shift and freewheel or electric bikes.
-All bikes are equipped with a luggage bag, card holder, bike lock and a repair kit.
+You can choose between Unisex and men's bicycles either with 8-speed gear shift and coaster brake or 24-speed gear shift and freewheel or electric bikes.
+All bikes are equipped with a bag, card holder, bike lock and a repair kit.
 Speedometers are available upon prior order.

 7 day hotline service

 In case of chain breakdown, flooding or other bad surprises that makes a continuation of your tour impossible: no problem, we also work during weekends and you can reach us 7 days a week in case of emergency.

 Passport and visa requirements, health regulations